ioccc-src/winner/next/guidelines.md

 The IOCCC has a rich history of remarkable winning entries created by authors who skillfully employed various techniques to develop their code.
 If you do make use of such tools or services, then we **ENCOURAGE you to describe how you used such tools** in your `remarks.md` file.

-In short: You created it, you own it, and its an original work, or you have explicit permission.
+In short: You created it, you own it, its an original work, or you have explicit permission to the work.

 See FAQ on "[May I use AI, LLM, Virtual coding assistants, or similar tools to write my submission?](../faq.html#ai)".